Tandy474/EA_Hybrid_Quiz/README.md

 ### Using the TKinter desktop version.
   1. Open the project folder on your EA laptop
-  2. Run the application by double-clicking +_main.py_
+  2. Run the application by double-clicking:
+         +_main.py_
          + _python main.py_
   4. The login window will appear automatically